 - Versions: Trumpeter - C-47A; Monogram - C-47A, C-47B, AC-47D

 If you are building the AC-47D, you're going to want to show off that nice interior detail with the guns.
-The one thing you should really consider is removing the side windows from the slabs and installing them individually.
+The one thing you should really consider is removing the side windows from the slabs and installing them individually and adding the missing structure/frames.
 This will remove one eyesore from the interior of the main cabin that would detract from the otherwise nice details.

 Markings are provided for two aircraft: